mzattera/FuckBench/README.md

 ### Specifications for the BrainFuck environment

-To successfully run, BF code created by FB the emulator requires an interpreter or compile withbelow specifications:
+To successfully run, BF code created by FB requires a BF interpreter or compiler with below specifications;
+please notice the section above explains how to use Esotope and any Windows C compiler to create Windows executables out of your BF generated code.

  * Unsigned wrapping 16 bit cells (0-65565).